-- a. the key features, characteristics, landscape/building character, local distinctiveness and special qualities of the area are maintained and enhanced; - they do not involve the loss of gardens, important open, green or landscaped areas, which make a significant contribution to the character and appearance of that part of the village; - c. designs respect the character, scale and density of the locality; - d. development faces on to existing roads wherever possible; - e. developments are not situated in areas of any form of flooding and should not result in water run-off add-to or create surface water flooding, through the incorporation of above ground open Sustainable Drainage Systems (SUDS) that are multifunctional and provide amenity and biodiversity, in accordance with the Suffolk Flood Risk SuDS Local Design Guide 2023 and the Suffolk Coastal Local Plan Policy SCLP9.6 Sustainable Drainage Systems."; - f. as appropriate to the nature of the proposal, adequate provision for the covered or screened storage of all wheelie bins and for covered cycle storage is made, in accordance with the latest published Suffolk Guidance for Parking, in a way which does not detract from the appearance of the development; and - g. suitable ducting capable of accepting fibre to enable superfast broadband is included; - 7.14 In response to the Residents' Survey, the one key issue about working from home or running a business was broadband speed and the lack of broadband fibre.
+- a. the key features, characteristics, landscape/building character, local distinctiveness and special qualities of the area are maintained and enhanced; - b. they do not involve the loss of gardens, important open, green or landscaped areas, which make a significant contribution to the character and appearance of that part of the village; - c. designs respect the character, scale and density of the locality; - d. development faces on to existing roads wherever possible; - e. they do not result in water run-off, or add-to or create surface water flooding, through the incorporation of above ground open Sustainable Drainage Systems (SUDS) that are multifunctional and provide amenity and biodiversity, in accordance with the Suffolk Flood Risk SuDS Local Design Guide 2023 and the Suffolk Coastal Local Plan Policy SCLP9.6 Sustainable Drainage Systems.; and - f. as appropriate to the nature of the proposal, adequate provision for the covered or screened storage of all wheelie bins and for covered cycle storage is made, in accordance with the latest published Suffolk Guidance for Parking, in a way which does not detract from the appearance of the development. - 7.14 In response to the Residents' Survey, the one key issue about working from home or running a business was broadband speed and the lack of broadband fibre.
 Broadband speeds, within the village are not optimal, with a high degree of variability.
 It will be important to ensure future broadband provision keeps pace with improvements to technology and improves for the village.